GatoGraphQLForWordPress/gatographql-dist/docs/recipes/adapting-content-in-bulk/en.md

 </div>

-The GraphQL query below retrieves the data for the multiple posts, executes a search and replace on both `title` and `excerpt` fields for each of them, and exports a single dynamic variable `$postInputs` with all the results as a dictionary, with format:
+The GraphQL query below retrieves the data for the multiple posts, executes a search and replace on the `title`, `content` and `excerpt` fields for each of them, adapts these as inputs to the mutation, and exports a single dynamic variable `$postInputs` with all the results as a dictionary, with format:

 ```json
 {